-The authority to issue moral obligation bonds is contained in the enabling legislation of Alaska Aerospace Development Corporation, Alaska Housing Finance Corporation, Alaska Industrial Development and Export Authority, Alaska Student Loan Corporation, Alaska Municipal Bond Bank, Alaska Energy Authority, and the Knik Arm Bridge and Toll Authority.
+The authority to issue moral obligation bonds is contained in the enabling legislation of Alaska Aerospace Development Corporation, Alaska Housing Finance Corporation, Alaska Industrial Development and Export Authority, Alaska Student Loan Corporation, Alaska Municipal Bond Bank, & Alaska Energy Authority.
 Such authority is not granted to the other State agencies.

-At June 30, 2013, State Moral Obligation Debt was \$1,200.7 million, as shown in Table 1.1.
+At June 30, 2014, State Moral Obligation Debt was \$1,245.0 million, as shown in Table 1.1.